laravel/passport/UPGRADE.md

 PR: https://github.com/laravel/passport/pull/1220

-Passport now has support for multiple guard providers.
-This requires that you add a new `provider` column on the `oauth_clients`.
-Add and run the following migration in your app:
+Passport now has support for multiple guard user providers.
+Because of this change, you must add a `provider` column to the `oauth_clients` database table:

     Schema::table('oauth_clients', function (Blueprint $table) {
-        $table->string('provider')->nullable();
+        $table->string('provider')->after('secret')->nullable();
     });

 ### Client Credentials Secret Hashing

 PR: https://github.com/laravel/passport/pull/1145

-If you want to make use of the new secret hashing functionality there's a couple of things you should be aware of.
-First of all, there's no way back once you've migrated your existing tokens.
-Once your secrets are hashed, they can't be reversed back to their old values.
-Secondly, with the new hashing secret you'll get one chance only to display the value to the user before it's gone.
+Client secrets may now be stored using a SHA-256 hash.
+However, before enabling this functionality, please consider the following.
+First, there is no way to reverse the hashing process once you have migrated your existing tokens.
+Secondly, when hashing client secrets, you will only have one opportunity to display the plain-text value to the user before it is hashed and stored in the database.

-Converting existing applications can be done by adding `Passport::hashClientSecrets();` to the `boot` method of your `AppServiceProvider` class.
-We've also included a new command which you can run to hash all existing client secrets.
+You may enable client secret hashing by calling the `Passport::hashClientSecrets()` method within the `boot` method of your `AppServiceProvider`.
+For convenience, we've included a new Artisan command which you can run to hash all existing client secrets:

     php artisan passport:hash

-**Please be aware that running this command cannot be undone.**
+**Again, please be aware that running this command cannot be undone.
+For extra precaution, you may wish to create a backup of your database before running the command.**

 ### Client Credentials Middleware Changes

 PR: https://github.com/laravel/passport/pull/1132

-[After lengthy debate](https://github.com/laravel/passport/issues/1125) it was decided to revert the change made [in the original PR](https://github.com/laravel/passport/pull/1040) that introduced exception throwing when the client credentials middleware was used for first party clients.
+[After a lengthy debate](https://github.com/laravel/passport/issues/1125), it was decided to revert the change made [in a previous PR](https://github.com/laravel/passport/pull/1040) that introduced an exception when the client credentials middleware was used to authenticate first party clients.

-### Switch from `getKey` to `getAuthIdentifier`
+### Switch From `getKey` To `getAuthIdentifier`

 PR: https://github.com/laravel/passport/pull/1134

 Internally, Passport will now use the `getAuthIdentifier` method to determine a model's primary key.
-This is more in line with the framework and other usages in first party libraries.
+This is consistent with the framework and Laravel's first party libraries.

 ### Remove Deprecated Functionality

 PR: https://github.com/laravel/passport/pull/1235

-The `revokeOtherTokens` and `pruneRevokedTokens` methods as well as the `revokeOtherTokens` and `pruneRevokedTokens` properties on the `Passport` object were removed.
+The deprecated `revokeOtherTokens` and `pruneRevokedTokens` methods and the `revokeOtherTokens` and `pruneRevokedTokens` properties were removed from the `Passport` object.

 ## Upgrading To 8.0 From 7.0